RKTracer Code Coverage Tool: What It Is and How It Works

-The RKTracer is an easy-to-use tool that helps you measure code coverage and find runtime errors in your software.
-It is designed for software developers, testers, and QA teams working on regular HOST computers, simulators/emulators, and embedded systems.
+RKTracer is an easy-to-use code coverage tool that shows exactly what your tests execute.
+It’s built for developers, testers, and QA teams working on host machines, simulators/emulators, and embedded targets.

-Whether your code runs on a host, server, embedded device, or even a GPU, RKTracer helps you track how much of your code is being tested.
-This makes it easier to improve software quality, especially in safety-critical projects.
+Whether your code runs on a host, server, embedded device, or GPU, RKTracer helps you measure test effectiveness using clear coverage metrics especially valuable for safety-critical and compliance-driven projects.

 • Delta and Modified Line coverage

-• Supports many languages: C, C++, CUDA, C#, Java, Kotlin, JavaScript, TypeScript, Python, Golang, and Swift.
+• Supports many languages: C, C++, CUDA, RUST, C#, Java, Kotlin, JavaScript, TypeScript, Python, Golang, and Swift.

 • Works with all compilers and cross-compilers.